Jean Found a Home Away From Home

 Although Jean was nearing her 90s, she was active and Leslie never felt she needed to check in on her.
 Jean volunteered with meals-on-wheels, the library, and the Red Cross.
 “Some days it was all I could do to find her,” recalls Leslie.

 In 2018, Jean fell ill and it became clear her body wasn’t as strong as her independent spirit.
 After a fall at home and a visit to the emergency department, Jean couldn’t go home alone.
-With the help of Leslie, Jean chose to live at UPMC Susquehanna Haven Skilled Rehabilitation and Nursing in Lock Haven.
+With the help of Leslie, Jean chose to live at Haven Place in Lock Haven.

 “It was important for us to find a home where her friends could come and spend time with her,” says Leslie.
 “Jean was very sick and we knew she might not live very long, so we wanted to surround her with the love and support she gave to us for so many years.”